 - Smart punctuation: This feature lets you convert straight quotes to curly ones to make them visibly appealing.

-- Predictive English: It uses your keyboard dictionary and the words to frequently use to spell check for correction whenever you type.
+- Predictive English: It uses your keyboard dictionary and the words to spell check for correction whenever you type frequently.

 - Spell check: It also looks for spelling mistakes in your typed text.